 Grade requirements for Structures and Roadways.
 All proposed structures and roadways shall be constructed to the following criteria:

 All elevation information submitted to the Town shall be referenced to the official list of benchmarks as published by the Ascension Parish Department of Public Works or the East Ascension Gravity Drainage District.
-This datum must be consistent with the benchmark datum referenced in the Flood Insurance Rate Maps.
+This datum must be consistent with the benchmark datum referenced in the Flood Insurance Rate Maps (FIRM).

-All references to flood zones and elevations shall be as determined by the FEMA Flood Insurance Rate Maps (FIRM) for Ascension Parish, latest revision.
-If the FIRM map does not provide a flood elevation for a particular area, the U.S. Army Corps of Engineers should be consulted for an opinion regarding the most currently established flood elevation.
+All references to flood zones and elevations shall be as determined by the FEMA Flood Insurance Rate Maps (FIRM) for the Town of Sorrento, latest revision.
+If the FIRM map does not provide a flood elevation for a particular area, guidance for determining the Base Flood Elevation can be found in the DHS/FEMA publication “Managing Floodplain Development in Approximate Zone A Areas” by an approximate Hydrologic and Hydraulics Base Level engineer study or by consulting with the USACE.

 Record inundation shall be considered as the highest water surface elevation recorded at or adjacent to the proposed development as defined by the Ascension Parish Department of Public Works or the East Ascension Gravity Drainage District on a project-by-project basis.